 Quarried worldwide, marble is a highly desirable natural material, used often in high-end restaurants, hotels and contemporary spaces.

 The higher up in the quarry marble is taken from, the stronger and more affordable.
 Marble from lower in the quarry is deemed more attractive due to its veining but this will also make it more delicate and therefore more expensive.
-Marble is very porous so is susceptible to staining and acid etching if it comes into contact with liquids such as tea, coffee, alcohol and even water.
+Our most cost effective marble is Carrara, quarried in Italy, however being predominately white, this marble is at risk from staining.

 Quartz is a man-made stone material made from compressed natural quartz.
 It is highly durable and strong but also very expensive.